-Another option is laser hair removal, which seems like a dream come true compared to doing the other options for the rest of my life.
-However, going into my Brazilian treatments, I had three major concerns.
+Another option is laser hair removal, which seems like a dream come true compared to the other options for the rest of my life.
+Going into my Brazilian treatments, I had three major concerns.

 It’s time to get everything out in the open.
 Here is everything you need to know on how to survive your Brazilian laser hair removal treatments.

-Even though it definitely isn't the funnest thing you'll ever experience, the technicians are really professional and make it as comfortable as possible.
-Remember, they see people's south of the border everyday, so it's nothing to be embarrassed about.
+Even though it definitely isn't the greatest thing you'll ever experience, the technicians are very professional and make it as comfortable as possible.
+Remember, they see people's south of the border every day, so it's nothing to be embarrassed about.
 Luckily, it only takes a couple of minutes, so you can quickly put your pants back on and forget it ever happened.

-For me personally, I was pretty surprised about how little it hurt.
+For me, I was surprised about how little it hurt.
 It was by no means pleasant, but definitely bearable.
 The sides, where you would normally get a bikini treatment, didn’t hurt at all.
 The most painful part for me was near the top and middle.
-Although the pain is subjective, most people agree that it is way less painful than a Brazilian wax.
+Although pain is subjective, most people agree that it is way less painful than a Brazilian wax.
 It is also permanent, which helps put the pain in perspective.

 One important thing to know about the treatments is that they turn the laser up every treatment.
-So my first treatment didn't bother me, but by my sixth treatment, the pain was definitely real.
-The pain is immediate, but doesn't last longer than 1-2 seconds.
-I started using the desensitizing gel they offer, which acts as a numbing cream.
-If you apply it 15-20 minutes before, I think it helps a lot with the pain.
+My first treatment didn't bother me as much as my sixth treatment.
+The pain is immediate but doesn't last longer than a couple of seconds.
+I started using the Desensitizing Gel they offer, which acts as a numbing cream.
+If you apply it 20-30 minutes before, it helps significantly with the pain.